GoogleCloudPlatform/marketplace-tools/examples/deployment-manager/autogen/singlevm/README.md

 ## Generating Deployment Manager Template

-To use this mpdev package, execute the following command which will checkout this package to a directory named wordpress.
+To use this mpdev package, execute the following command which will checkout this package to a directory named `wordpress`.

 ```
 mpdev pkg get https://github.com/marketplace-tools.git/examples/deployment-manager/autogen/singlevm/ wordpress